7 Ways to Boost Your Email List

 Also, never underestimate the power of a prize wheel.
 Ask your audience to subscribe in exchange for a spin.

-Make subscribing an easy experience.
-Just for a first name (for personalization purposes) and an email address.
+Make subscribing an easy experience, just for a first name (for personalization purposes) and an email address.
 That’s all you need!
-The more information you require, the less likely you are to get a new subscriber.
+The more information you require, the less likely you will get a new subscriber.

-Email has evolved over time.
+Email has evolved.
 Your message needs to do the same.

 If you use Gmail or Outlook, you can see more than just the subject line of an email.
-You can also see pretext.
+You can also see the start of the email or “pretext.”

-For more content advice, shoot me a message.
-Also, check out my post about hiring a content writer.
+For more content advice, shoot me a message